consciousrepo/aionbio/content/executive-overview.md

 We are fundamentally changing the way people approach intervening biology.
 Our big-if-true is that if we're right, and that biology can be more effectively controlled with physics than via our understanding of molecular pathways, then we can use non-invasive techniques in order to bring about desired changes in our systems of interest, with systems of interest being various disease states that come about with age, and then eventually, aging itself.

 How do we get there?
-But first, how did *we* get here?
+But first, how did we get here?

-Like many, I was enamored by the discovery that we could reprogram cells from a somatic or put more simply, differentiated state, and convert them back into a stem cell.
-In 2006, Yamanaka was researching just this when he discovered that by increasing the concentration of 4 special proteins inside the cell, now referred to as Yamanaka factors, that you could turn any cell type in the body back into a stem cell.[^1] This was a very big deal at the time, because up til this point, the only place to get stem cells was from embryos and other ethically debatable outlets.
+Like many, I was enamored by the discovery that we could reprogram cells from a somatic (differentiated) state, and convert them back into a stem cell.
+In 2006, Yamanaka was researching this when he discovered that by increasing the concentration of four special proteins inside the cell, now referred to as Yamanaka factors, you could turn any cell type in the body back into a stem cell.[^1] This was groundbreaking at the time, because up until this point, the only places to get stem cells were from embryos and other ethically debatable outlets.

-To those with an interest in longevity, it was also a proof of concept that insofar as we define age at the level of an individual cell, that we could reverse the aged state of a cell and turn the clock back to a more youthful phenotype.
+To those with an interest in longevity, Yamanaka’s discovery was also a proof of concept that, insofar as we define age at the level of an individual cell, that we could reverse it.
 We have been able to reprogram cells of various types into stem cells for nearly 20 years now.
-What progress have we made and what are the barriers standing in our way?
+What progress have we made towards translating this for aging and what are the barriers standing in our way?

-There are effectively 3 problems to translating this approach to something that would work to bring about an aging reversal outcome in the body:
+There are effectively three problems in translating this approach to something that would bring about an aging reversal outcome in the body:

-1) Efficiency: cell reprogramming is both slow, taking weeks to occur but also something that only works in a very small number of intervened upon cells.
+1) Efficiency: cell reprogramming is slow (taking weeks) and succeeds in only a small fraction of treated cells.
 2) Precision: We do not want to turn you into a glob of stem cells, we want to do this partially.
-3) Timing and delivery: All tissues reprogram at different rates.
-To prevent organ failure in one system, one needs to have spatio-temporal control over delivery.
+3) Timing and delivery: Since tissues reprogram at different rates, preventing organ failure requires precise control over where and when reprogramming occurs.

 Billions of dollars are pouring into this space, funding longevity companies to identify a strategy to translate this finding to a therapy that would lead to a regenerative outcome in humans.
 Most of these players are still working on problems one and two without having figured out how they will even address three.

 So with all this investment, what has been the progress after 20 years of work?
 To answer, let me explain the state of the art.
-The thinking is that of the multitude of possible protein factor combinations that could lead to a reprogramming outcome, there is a perfect cocktail out there to be found through high throughput screening that will yield a higher stem cell output in experiments.
+The thinking is that, of the multitude of possible protein factor combinations that could lead to a reprogramming outcome, there is a perfect cocktail out there to be found that will yield a higher stem cell output in experiments.
 Read any [update from NewLimit](https://blog.newlimit.com/p/july-august-2025-progress-update) and this thinking is put clearly on display.

-In recent years, after a seminal paper from a lab in China that managed to replicate, folks began exploring pure chemical approaches as well, as it was shown that a series of 4 cocktails containing 27 different molecules over weeks were also able to induce stem cells in culture.[^2] This led many to double down on the idea that high throughput screening was the way, and that somewhere out there in chemical space is a protocol that will lead to an ideal, high stem cell yield reprogramming outcome and furthermore that there may eventually be a drug or series of drugs to be taken to reverse aging.
+In recent years, following a seminal Chinese study, researchers began exploring pure chemical approaches.
+The original group demonstrated that four sequential cocktails containing 27 total molecules could induce stem cells in culture over several weeks.[^2] This led many to double down on the idea that high throughput screening was the way, and that somewhere out there in chemical space is a protocol that will lead to an ideal, high stem cell yield reprogramming outcome, and furthermore, that there may eventually be a drug or series of drugs to be taken to reverse aging.

 Billions have been spent pursuing these routes with the primary metric of success being how many tens of thousands of inputs have been screened in what period of time, indicating progress in churning through this space.